 Recently the Licence Appeal Tribunal (LAT) published its Reconsideration decision in J.M. and Aviva General Insurance (2019 CanLII 51309).
 Aviva sought a reconsideration of the original decision (2018 CanLII 141011) claiming that Adjudicator Grant had committed a “significant error of law” that would likely have led to a different decision.

-The issues at the original LAT hearing included: whether the cost of CAT assessments should be encompassed under the non-CAT limits; whether the proposed assessments were reasonable and necessary; and whether the cost of the proposed assessments was excessive in violation of the SABS?
+The issues at the original LAT hearing included: whether the cost of catastrophic assessments should be encompassed under the non-catastrophic limits; whether the proposed assessments were reasonable and necessary; and whether the cost of the proposed assessments was excessive in violation of the SABS?

 Several provisions under the SABS contributed to the dispute: